TPLMaps/TPLMapsAndroidSdkSamples/README.md

 ## Overview
 A Native Android SDK to integrate 3D Vector Maps, Places & Routing API in your Android Application Project.

 > The project is tested on Android Studio versions 3.3, 3.3.1, 3.4.2 & 3.5 - if you have issues building it, please upgrade to one of these versions.
+Try this samples project with latest version of [Android Studio](https://developer.android.com/studio)

 ## Content
 [Overview](https://github.com/TPLMaps/TPLMapsAndroidSdkSamples#overview)</br>